Basic cooking techniques.

 Sautéing and stir-frying cook food quickly in medium to high heat using small amounts of oil (overheating oil should be avoided to prevent the formation of harmful compounds).
 Stir-frying combinations of vegetables, starches, meats, fish, and spices such as garlic and ginger conveniently produces flavourful dishes in a short amount of time.

 Stir-fry mixed vegetables in a wok.
-Marinate beforehand and cook in small batches to prevent steaming.
+Cook in small batches to prevent steaming.
+Marinate before cooking for best results.

 Stir-frying is highly adaptable, and can incorporate vegetables and ingredients on hand (vegetables and prawns shown here).
 The use of high heat and a well-seasoned wok is traditional in northern China.
 Stir-frying has become a popular comfort food worldwide for its simplicity, bold flavours, and adaptability.